Rgnwld/AstroRankingManager/readme.md

 ### How to start up this manager:
 .Need Docker installed in your computer.
     .If you dont have Docker installed, you can get it here [https://www.docker.com/products/docker-desktop/](Docker) .ARM uses mysql to persist ranking data.
-You can get the docker image using this command: "docker pull mysql" .
+On this repo you can use a DockerFile to create a container with base configurations to use it.
+    .To start the Dockerfile, run in this folder "docker build -t astromanager .; docker run -dp 127.0.0.1:3306:3306" .Make sure that port 3306 is free to use!
+.To run the project, you still need the [https://go.dev/learn/](go compiler) .Now that everything is setup, just run "go run ./"